google/go-cloud/samples/wire/README.md

 It looks just like what we wrote above!
 Now this is a simple example with just three components, so writing the initializer by hand isn't too painful.
 Imagine how useful Wire is for components that are much more complex.
+When working with Wire, we will commit both `wire.go` and `wire_gen.go` to source control.

+## Making Changes with Wire

 To show a small part of how Wire handles more complex setups, let's refactor our initializer for `Event` to return an error and see what happens.